clouatre-labs/clouatre.ca/src/data/blog/ai-augmented-cicd.md

 GitHub's 2024 Octoverse showed median time from PR open to first review is 4 hours in large organizations, 22 hours in enterprises.
 AI summaries collapse that to under 3 minutes.

 Traditional CI/CD handles this poorly.
 Your pipeline runs automated linters and security scanners, generates reports, then stops.
 A human reads the output, interprets it, decides if it matters, and either approves or comments.
 That handoff is where velocity dies.
 Eight-hour review windows become production delays.
 Critical insights get buried in noise.
+Studies confirm developers fear review delays will slow delivery, even though they recognize reviews' long-term quality benefits (Santos et al., 2024).
 And the smarter your engineers, the more expensive this wait becomes.

 ## Why AI Fits Here (And Why It's Risky)